Who couldn’t use a substance that increases their resistance to stress these days?

 Schisandra is one of the most time-tested Chinese herbs for tonifying Qi and the Kidneys, the latter of which is the storage house for Jing (your energy bank account).
 In western herbalism, Schisandra is thought to have strong anti-aging properties.
-It may also support blood sugar and blood pressure levels, in addition to supporting a more normal menstrual cycle.
+It may also support blood sugar and blood pressure levels (if those levels are already normal to begin with), in addition to supporting a more normal menstrual cycle.

 Licorice Root (Radix Glycyrrhizae, Gan Cao)

 You might be surprised to learn that licorice is an herb that may help your body deal with stress.
 After all, in the west, most people associate licorice with movie theater candy.
-But the raw root of the herb, in Chinese medicine, offers several health benefits, including: tonifying the Spleen and augments Qi (thus improving digestion and overall energy); expelling phlegm (useful for a coughing and other symptoms of excess heat), and relaxing muscle spasms.
-In western herbalism, licorice is used for respiratory imbalances and adrenal support, among other uses.
+But the raw root of the herb, in Chinese medicine, offers several health benefits, including: tonifying the Spleen and augments Qi (thus improving digestion and overall energy); expelling phlegm and excess heat, and relaxing muscle spasms.
+In western herbalism, licorice is used for respiratory system- and adrenal support, among other uses.

 Reishi has become a very popular adaptogen in the west because of its immune system-boosting reputation.
-In TCM, the fungus does indeed have immune-support and lung-health uses, particularly for stopping coughing and calming wheezing.
+In TCM, the fungus does indeed have immune-support and lung-support uses.
 It also builds Qi and calms the Spirit.

 Rhodiola Root (Rhodiola Rosea, Hong Jing Tian)

 Feeling sluggish much of the time?
 Rhodiola is marketed in the west as a natural energy-boosting supplement.
 Athletes and those who exercise may benefit from rhodiola because it supports endurance and physical strength.
-In addition, it may help regulate mood, due to its effects on serotonin.
 In Chinese medicine, it’s also used to support energy by nourishing Qi and invigorating the Blood.

 Jiaogulan (Gynostemma pentaphyllum, Jiao Gu Lan)

 In TCM, Jiao Gu Lan, like Rhodiola, also nourishes Qi.
 It also strengthens the Spleen, which in turn, strengthens digestion.
 (Strong digestion results in better overall energy.)
-In addition, it’s also used similar to reishi, for coughing and excess phlegm and heat.
-Western herbalism views this adaptogen as one with a diverse array of benefits, including immune support, blood pressure support, cholesterol normalization, as well as stamina and endurance.
+In addition, it’s also used similar to reishi, for dispersing phlegm and heat.
+Western herbalism views this adaptogen as one with a diverse array of benefits, including immune support, blood pressure support, cholesterol-metabolism support, as well as stamina and endurance.

 Perhaps the most curious of all English herbal names, this herb got its name, legend has it, because a shepherd noticed that when his herd of goats ate the leaves of a specific tree, the goats became frisky and highly energetic.

-In Chinese medicine, horny goat weed is indeed used to promote sexual vitality; it’s a tonic for the Kidneys, which is the seat of sexual energy, according to TCM theory.
-In addition, this adaptogen strengthens bones and tendons and expels the external forces of Wind and Dampness from the body.
+In Chinese medicine, horny goat weed is indeed used to support sexual vitality; it’s a tonic for the Kidneys, which is the seat of sexual energy, according to TCM theory.
+In addition, TCM theory posits that this adaptogen strengthens bones and tendons and expels the external forces of Wind and Dampness from the body.

 Some westerners who hear “astragalus” for the first time get this adaptogenic herb confused with asparagus.
-While eating asparagus can also contribute to your health, here’s why taking astragalus herb is good for you… First of all, from a TCM perspective, it builds Qi and stabilizes the exterior, which prevents potential pathogens or diseases from entering deep in the body.
-This is why it’s used by TCM doctors for detoxing the body.
+While eating asparagus can also contribute to your health, here’s why taking astragalus herb is good for you… First of all, from a TCM perspective, it builds Qi and stabilizes the exterior, which prevents potential “pernicious evils” from entering deep in the body.

 Out of the tens of thousands of medicinal herbs, ginseng is one of the few that’s a household name in the west.
 Used to combat fatigue and boost concentration, in TCM, this adaptogen greatly tonifies the primal Qi, restores the pulse, tonifies the Spleen, benefits the Lungs, generates fluids and calms the Spirit.
 As we’ve seen with the other adaptogens on this list, there’s quite a bit of crossover between Chinese herbal theory and modern herbalism uses in regards to adaptogens.
 With ginseng, it’s no different; it’s used to balance the nervous system, which is essentially what “calming the Spirit” does.